sheisc/COMP9024/Stacks/Recursion/README.md

 The assembly code is clearly commented line by line.

 If you want to know "The Stack Layout in SCC When A Function Is Called", please refer to [LargeAssignment/src/func.c](../../LargeAssignment/src/func.c).

+The comments in [EmitAstExprNode() in LargeAssignment/src/expr.c](../../LargeAssignment/src/expr.c), and [EmitPrologue() and EmitEpilogue() in LargeAssignment/src/emit.c](../../LargeAssignment/src/emit.c)

+could help you understand the assembly code in [Factorial.scc.s](../Factorial.scc.s).

+You can also refer to [Guide to x86-64](https://web.stanford.edu/class/cs107/guide/x86-64.html).

 We will discuss the details in the coming weeks.